dschmenk/PLASMA/README.md

 # Advanced Topics

-There are some things about PLASMA that aren't necessary to know, but can add to it's effectiveness in a tight situation.
+There are some things about PLASMA that aren't necessary to know, but can add to its effectiveness in a tight situation.
 Usually you can just code along, and the system will do a pretty reasonable job of carrying out your task.
 However, a little knowledge in the way to implement small assembly language routines or some coding practices just might be the ticket.

 ## Code Optimizations